Filter

 Strategical Operational Framework

-The 2024 Strategic Operational Framework (SOF) outlines the priorities of the IFRC PS Centre.
-The SOF guides our global work to assist the Red Cross Red Crescent Movement to scale up and strengthen the quality of MHPSS across the globe.
-Moreover, it outlines the ambition to maintain and increase the targeted global influence on MHPSS humanitarian diplomacy through a proactive and structured approach towards policy events and decision-making processes.
+The 2024 SOF outlines the Movement Hub’s priorities as we prepare for the upcoming multi-year strategy.
+It guides our global efforts to support the Red Cross Red Crescent Movement in scaling up and improving the quality of MHPSS worldwide.
+Additionally, the SOF sets an ambition to sustain and expand global influence on MHPSS humanitarian diplomacy through a proactive, structured approach to policy events and decision-making processes.

 Reports